kishore0765/Basic-CRUD-App/README.md

 # CRUD App - Quote Board 📃

-This is a simple full-stack CRUD (Create, Read, Update, Delete) application built as part of a "30 Days 30 Apps" challenge.
+This is a simple full-stack CRUD (Create, Read, Update, Delete) application.
 It features a React frontend and a Node.js backend, allowing users to manage a list of quotes.

 ## ✨ Features